Boyyey/Medscreen-AI/README.md

-MedScreen AI - Advanced Cancer Biomarker Detector 🧬🩺 Overview
+##MedScreen AI - Advanced Cancer Biomarker Detector 🧬🩺

+Overview:
 MedScreen AI is an advanced cancer risk assessment tool that leverages machine learning to analyze blood biomarkers for early cancer detection.
 It uses Random Forest, SVM, and Gradient Boosting models to predict risks for various cancers, such as lung, pancreatic, and prostate cancer.

 Features 🚀